Kausar-Dason/alx-pre_course/README.md

-This is the root README file for the alx-pre_course repository.
+This is the root README file for the alx-pre_course repository, I have updated it!.